DanielG/travis-run/README.md

        -n, --vm-name=VM_NAME

-              Arbitrary identifier associated with the build VM. (defaults to: travis-run-vm).
-The backend may support persistent  options  per VM referenced by name, see backend documentation for details.
+              Backend  specific  identifier  associated  with  the VM.
+For the docker backend this is the repository name  for  the  images  to use. (defaults to `dxld/travis-run' for docker backend)

 COMMANDS
    run [BUILD_ID | BUILD_CONFIG]: